petelliott/petix2/skel/man/man1/wc.md

 # Description

-print newline word and byte counts for each FILE.
+print newline, word, and byte counts for each FILE.

 with no FILE or when FILE is -, read stdin.